beejjorgensen/bguunix/src/bguunix_part_1000_reference.md

   command.
 * **SCRIPT**: this is typically used in a shell script, but can be used on the command line.
+* **NON-STANDARD**: this is a commonly-installed command on a variety of Unix-likes, but it's not technically a POSIX-standard command.

 Just because the command is POSIX and your system has it doesn't necessarily mean that it will match these reference pages exactly.
 When